ryanallen/words-of-my-perfect-teacher/README.md

 To our sons we give all the wealth that we have earned throughout our lives, without counting the cost and regardless of all the negative activities, suffering and criticism we have had to go through&mdash;but they are still not in the least bit grateful.
 Even if we present them with a full measure of Chinese silver, they are less grateful than any normal person would be if we had given them a pinch of tea-leaves.
 They just think that whatever belongs to their father automatically belongs to them.

 Our sisters and daughters, too, swallow up our fortunes without any gratitude.
 The more we give them, the more they want.
 If we have so much as a false turquoise as a counter on our rosary, they will wheedle that out of us as well.
 At the very best, they contribute to the prosperity of other people, but bring nothing to us.
-But should things go badly, they return home, bringing dishonor and sadness to their family.<sup>*</sup>
+But should things go badly, they return home, bringing dishonor and sadness to their family.[^a24]

-<sup>* In traditional Asian cultures a bride, accompanied by her dowry, joins her husband's family.
-If the marriage fails she will return to the house of her parents.</sup>

 As for all our other relatives and friends, they treat us like [gods](#gods)&mdash;as long as we are prosperous and happy and everything is going splendidly.
 They do whatever they can to help us, and give us all kinds of things of which we have no need.
 But should we fall on hard times, although we have done them no harm at all, they treat us like enemies and return with malice any kindness we show them.